 I found the CNBC interview of Jack Bogle, founder of Vanguard Funds, informative as well as instructive.
 I hope you find it helpful as well, and that it encourages you to remain focused on your long-term investing goals.

-Robert W. Tull, Jr. is founder and president of Tull Financial Group, Inc., in Chesapeake, Virginia.
-With more than 30 years of financial planning experience in the Hampton Roads community, he is recognized as a specialist in the area of retirement and estate planning.
+Robert W. Tull, Jr. is founder and president of Tull Financial Group, and a CERTIFIED FINANCIAL PLANNER™ professional in Chesapeake, Virginia.
+With more than 30 years of financial planning experience in Hampton Roads and beyond, he focuses on the areas of investment management, and retirement and estate planning.
 He also provides highly individualized personal and business advisory services.

 This blog article is provided for general information only, and nothing contained in the material constitutes a recommendation for purchase or sale of any security, or investment advisory services.
 Reproduction of this material is prohibited, and all rights are reserved.
 Read the full Disclosure.